ImpulseAdventure/GUIslice-Builder/README.md

  - Bug No. 89 Element drag when in zoomed mode doesn't track mouse
  - Bug No. 90 checkboxes and radio buttons should have either width or height.
  - Bug No. 92 Change the default background color to black
+ - Bug No. 96 Fatal error can cause crash log loop